Emsiri/gitpitch-experiment/PITCHME.md

 +++
 ```
 @JL-31761 @v2.9+
 Scenario: Upload a valid CSV file with auth
 	Given I have a "valid csv" file
         And I am an authenticated partner
         When I make the request
         Then I should see success messages
 ```
 +++
 ## Custom Context
-### This is a test
+### Step definitions (only 1 custom function)
 +++
 ```
 /**